GoogleCloudPlatform/appengine-guestbook-python/README.md

     python e2e/test_e2e.py

 ## Deploy to App Engine
-Deploy this from a terminal with the google cloud sdk installed.
+Deploy this from a terminal with the Google Cloud SDK installed.

 The index.yaml needs to be built first by running: